 I read this great little section in Gene Stones’ book ‘The Watch’.
 Great book by the way.
 So, Ive blown off the dust and thought I’d share it with you.
 The book is from 2006.
 I purchased it back in 2010(ish).
-Its a fun overview of of how he saw the hierarchy if the top brands at the time…
+Its a fun overview of how he saw the hierarchy of the top brands at the time…

 Over to you Gene….

 “Think of an old European royal court.
 Patek Philippe is the King – stately, regal and reserved.
 The king doesn’t approve of the fancy gimmicks or quick moves; he’s solid, dependable – the top of the line.

 Vacheron Constantin is the Queen – flashy, sexy and sometimes even startling.